calico32/goose/README.md

 foo(1, 2)
 ```

-Parameters are untyped and are `null` by default.
+Parameters are untyped and are `null` by default, but can be given any default value.
+Default value expressions are evaluated once at declaration time and then copied for each call.
 ```js
 fn multiPrint(x, y)
   print(x)